ainsleydev/website/content/guidelines/go/testing.md

 	- Accept `t *testing.T` as an argument.
 	- Return any values required by multiple subtests (e.g., test structs, default app objects).
 	- Call `t.Helper()` at the start.
-- Use `setup(t)` in subtests to maintain readability, avoid duplication, and keep each test self-contained.
+- Use `setup(t)` in subtests to maintain readability, avoid duplication and keep each test self-contained.

 ```go